Qumulo/docs/_includes/content-reuse/admin-guides/upgrading-qumulo-core/feature-log.md

 * Improved SMB and NFS share, export management, and status APIs
 * Added inactivity timeout to the Qumulo Core Web UI
 * Identified a regression in 5.0.5 and fixed an issue that occurs for rare NFS client applications.

-## Qumulo Core 5.0.6
-{{page.varDownloadsRelnotes}}
-* Improved read performance for previously read large files
-* Improved write performance for certain platforms and workloads
-* Improved cluster resilience on Azure
-* Added support for HPE Broadcom NICs and updated the NIC and node type reference
-* Made improvements to the Qumulo Core Web UI
-* Fixed issues related to snapshots of directories with SMB-illegal characters and localized Active Directory installations.

-## Qumulo Core 5.0.5
-{{page.varDownloadsRelnotes}}
-* Increased the tolerance of uncertainty for NTP
-* Mapped Isilon-style and Samba-style NFS SIDs to Qumulo SIDs
-* Made changes to the Python SDK
-* Made an XSS security fix

-## Qumulo Core 5.0.4
-{{page.varDownloadsRelnotes}}
-* Enabled Advanced Data Integrity for new clusters to provide checksumming functionality
-* Added a check to confirm whether an upgrade can begin
-* Added an initial release of the S3 protocol
-* Deprecated reboot `qq` CLI commands
-* Added access time (`atime`) API resources and `qq` CLI commands.

-## Qumulo Core 5.0.3
-{{page.varDownloadsRelnotes}}
-* Added Rolling Reboot for platform upgrades (including new APIs and CLI commands)
-* Updated the Qumulo Core Web UI for both software and platform upgrades
-* Made improvements to write performance over NFSv3
-* Improved the **Add Nodes** and **Snapshots** pages in the Qumulo Core Web UI

-## Qumulo Core 5.0.2
-{{page.varDownloadsRelnotes}}
-* Changed all HPE firmware updates to be performed using the Qumulo installer
-* Improved cluster resilience against boot drive failures
-* Added the ability to set timestamps through NFSv4.1
-* Added the `access_time` field to the attributes REST API resource.

-## Qumulo Core 5.0.1
-{{page.varDownloadsRelnotes}}
-* Enforced the Qumulo-to-Qumulo replication compatibility guarantee to 3 consecutive quarterly releases
-  {% include tip.html content="For example, 5.0.1 can't replicate with versions lower than 4.3.0 or higher than 5.2.0." %}
-* Made improvements to Shift-to-S3
-* Removed unconfigured node APIs

 ## Qumulo Core 5.0.0.1 (Quarterly)
 {{page.varDownloadsRelnotes}}